-- 20. As described below, the UFC did not acquire and does not maintain its monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market lawfully.
-The UFC's anticompetitive and illegal scheme through which it obtained and maintains its unlawful monopoly/monopsony, as described herein, reaches virtually every aspect of the sport. - 21.
-As alleged below, by gaining, maintaining, and enhancing iron-fisted control over the Relevant Markets through the ongoing exclusionary scheme alleged herein, the UFC has foreclosed competition in the Relevant Markets; acquired, enhanced, and maintained (i) monopoly power in the Relevant Output Market and (ii) monopsony power in the Relevant Input Market; and used its dominant position to enter into and dominate other segments of the MMA Industry unrelated to the promotion of live Professional MMA events.
-This conduct, taken together, has had substantial anticompetitive effects in the Relevant Markets, and has harmed members of the Class defined herein in that compensation of members of the Class has been and continues to be substantially and artificially suppressed.
+20. As described below, the UFC did not acquire and does not maintain its monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market lawfully.
+The

+UFC's anticompetitive and illegal scheme through which it obtained its unlawful monopoly/monopsony, as described herein, reaches virtually every aspect of the sport.

+21. As alleged below, by gaining, maintaining, and enhancing iron-fisted control over the Relevant Markets through the ongoing exclusionary scheme alleged herein, the UFC has foreclosed competition in the Relevant Markets, acquired, enhanced, and maintained (i) monopoly power in the Relevant Output Market and (ii) monopsony power in the Relevant Input Market, and used its dominant position to enter into and dominate other segments of the MMA Industry unrelated to the promotion of live Elite Professional MMA events.
+This conduct, taken together, has had substantial anticompetitive effects in the Relevant Markets, and has harmed members of the respective Classes defined herein in that: (i) compensation of members of the Bout Class has been and continues to be substantially and artificially suppressed; and (ii) compensation of members of the Identity Class for the expropriation and commercial exploitation of their likenesses and identities has been and continues to be substantially and artificially suppressed.